Goals for the Session Chair

 Contact Your Speakers

 Before the conference contact your speakers to ask them if they have any questions about their presentation.
 Make sure your speakers know the date, time, and place of their presentation.
 Confirm that they have brought any special requirements to the attention of the conference organizers.
 Ask them to give you a short biography with the relevant background material so that you can introduce them properly.
 Find out how they feel about being recorded.
 We also suggest that you encourage your presenters to share copies of their papers with one another before the meeting.
-If you don’t have contact information for each member of the panel, contact [email protected].

 As chair, you should be familiar with the topic of the session in general, and with the content of the presentations in particular.
 Plan how to provide a general introduction to the session, when necessary, and how to introduce each speaker.

 Make the commitment to keep speakers to their allotted times, even if that means cutting presenters off in time to allow the next speaker to start as scheduled.
 Create a plan to manage the time (see below) and share it with your presenters in advance.
-Bring a timer or cue cards, or whatever tools you will need to enforce
+Bring a timer or cue cards, or whatever tools you will need to enforce the schedule.

 Meet Your Speakers